KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2023/08/23

+- Fixes the issue where the brief description of Welt (Nihility: Imaginary)'s Skill was incorrect.
+This fix is for text only and doesn't affect the actual effects.

 #### ■2023/08/16

 - Fixes an issue in Deep Exploration level 5 of Ruin 3 within the Underground Treasure Hunt event where the message "In this level, you might encounter other Treasure Hunters" displays erroneously.